Abyssinian Cat Health Issues & Prevention

 Abyssinians are predisposed to several health conditions including renal amyloidosis, PRA, gingivitis.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 6-10 lbs and lifespan of 9-15 yrs, the Abyssinian requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-10 lbs and lifespan of 9-15 yrs, the Abyssinian benefits from care tailored to its physical and behavioral profile.
 Understanding the Abyssinian starts with their short-coated, medium-framed build — but their personality and health profile reveal the deeper story.

 Health Predisposition Summary: Abyssinians show higher-than-average incidence of renal amyloidosis, PRA, gingivitis based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.